I was sitting shotgun next to my favorite person, Kyle.

 As Kyle graciously said before, I need to stop focusing so much on my speech.
 Just because I stuttered, doesn't mean that I failed.

-My speech therapist at Circle Creek Therapy, Courtni, has always reminded of this too.
+My speech therapist at Circle Creek Therapy, Courtni, has always reminded me of this too.

 Whenever I would leave my speech therapy sessions at Circle Creek Therapy, I would always feel encouraged and empowered.
 The therapists that work at Circle Creek always have your best interests at heart, and I couldn't be more grateful for them.

 If you're interested in Circle Creek Therapy, please give them a call at 253.237.3405.
-They are always willing to answer your questions or concerns.
+They are always willing to talk to you about your questions or concerns.